5 Secured Business Credit Cards That Report to D&B

 The SBFE reports payments to D&B and other business credit bureaus.
 So this can help build your business credit with D&B and other business credit bureaus.

-There is no security deposit, but once released, it will only be available to Business Boost subscribers.
-It is a charge card, not exactly a credit card.
+There is no security deposit or credit check to access the card.
+To be clear: it is a charge card, not exactly a credit card.
 It connects directly to your bank account and transactions are deducted from that connected account within one business day.

-The charge card will report as a separate financial tradeline from the Business Boost payments.
-So if you get Business Boost and the charge card, you’ll be adding two tradelines to your business credit reports.
+The charge card reports as a separate financial tradeline from the Nav Prime payments.
+So by simply paying your monthly bill and using the Nav Prime Card, you’ll be adding two tradelines to your business credit reports.

 Try Nav